As the mining industry heads into another skills shortage, it may be time to weigh up the cost of a bad hire vs no hire.

 - What is the impact on the people left to cover the gap?
 When a single team member is missing in a large team, it is possible the workload can be spread among several people.
 But spreading the workload through a small team can have a significant impact on team members.
 Even worse is if a single person is left to do the work of two.

-- Could you end out with even more vacancies?
+- Could you end up with even more vacancies?
 The increased workload on the remaining team to continue to meet target often results in increases in work-related stress and dissatisfaction.
 Most people are willing to step up for a period, but their effort and commitment will decline over time if they feel there is no end in sight as to when the team will be back to full strength.

 - If a position continues to be advertised on a website such as SEEK, what is the message that is being sent to prospective employees?
 Are you being too selective, taking too long in the recruitment process, or simply not willing to decide?
 If you continue to advertise the role, a prospective employee may think your company has high turnover as they don’t have an insight into the inner workings of your company.